oliviawestmacottssw/SSW.Rules.Content/rules/tools---do-you-know-the-best-tools-to-debug-javascript/rule.md

 ---

-Debugging JavaScript application can be difficult.
+​​Debugging JavaScript application can be difficult.
 Having to console.log results can make for a slow and cumbersome development experience.
-There are five ways you can debug a JavaScript application without leaning on console.log() as your main tool.
+There are five ways you can debug a JavaScript application without leaning on console.log() as your main tool.​

 ### Options for Debugging JavaScript applications